arduino-libraries/Arduino_GigaDisplay/README.md

 It will also install the [lvgl](https://github.com/lvgl/lvgl) library, which is required for a large number of examples in this repository.

->For any issues with the examples, please visit the repository of the library in the links above.
+>For any issues with the examples, please visit the repository of the libraries listed above.

 ## GigaDisplayRGB